Nesset Municipality: Geography

-The municipality is made up mostly of the Eikesdalen valley which surrounds the lake Eikesdalsvatnet.
+The municipality was made up mostly of the Eikesdalen valley which surrounds the lake Eikesdalsvatnet.
 The lake is fed from the lake Aursjøen on the border of Oppland county.
 The water then flows through the Aura River into the lake Eikesdalsvatnet.
 That water then flows into the river Eira and then on to the Eresfjorden, a branch of the Langfjorden which itself is a branch off the great Romsdal Fjord.
 The mountains Skjorta, Fløtatinden, and Gjuratinden surround the main valley.
+The highest point in the municipality was the 1964.4 m tall mountain Høgbøra, near the southern border with Rauma Municipality.

 Birdlife

 From the shores of the fjord, to the towering mountains at 1800 m above sea level, the rural community of Nesset offers the visiting birder a range of habitats, and several interesting areas.
 One area worth checking is Eidsvågleirene.
 Though the selection of species will not be high, several of the commoner species can be found.
 The grey heron and mallard are characteristic species in the area.